Coronal mass ejection: Impact on Earth

-Photo from the ISS of aurora australis during a geomagnetic storm on 29 May 2010.
+Photo from the International Space Station (ISS) of aurora australis during a geomagnetic storm on 29 May 2010.
 The storm was most likely caused by a CME that had erupted from the Sun on 24 May 2010, five days prior to the storm.

 This video features two model runs.
 One looks at a moderate CME from 2006.
 The second run examines the consequences of a large CME such as the Carrington-class CME of 1859.

-Only a very small fraction of CMEs are directed toward, and reach, the Earth.
+Only a small fraction of CMEs are directed toward, and reach, the Earth.
 A CME arriving at Earth results in a shock wave causing a geomagnetic storm that may disrupt Earth's magnetosphere, compressing it on the day side and extending the night-side magnetic tail.
 When the magnetosphere reconnects on the nightside, it releases power on the order of terawatts directed back toward Earth's upper atmosphere.
 This can result in events such as the March 1989 geomagnetic storm.

-CMEs, along with solar flares, can disrupt radio transmissions and cause damage to satellites and electrical transmission line facilities, resulting in potentially massive and long-lasting power outages.
+CMEs, along with solar flares, can disrupt radio transmissions and cause damage to satellites and electrical transmission line facilities on Earth, resulting in potentially massive and long-lasting power outages.

 Shocks in the upper corona driven by CMEs can also accelerate solar energetic particles toward the Earth resulting in gradual solar particle events.
 Interactions between these energetic particles and the Earth can cause an increase in the number of free electrons in the ionosphere, especially in the high-latitude polar regions, enhancing radio wave absorption, especially within the D-region of the ionosphere, leading to polar cap absorption events.

 The interaction of CMEs with the Earth's magnetosphere leads to dramatic changes in the outer radiation belt, with either a decrease or an increase of relativistic particle fluxes by orders of magnitude.
 The changes in radiation belt particle fluxes are caused by acceleration, scattering and radial diffusion of relativistic electrons, due to the interactions with various plasma waves.